-Revenue for the Camera Equipment Manufacturing industry in China is expected to total $15.3 billion in 2013, up 9.6%.
-Annualized growth over the past five years is estimated at 6.5%.
-The share of revenue contributed by the four largest players, Foshan Pulihua, Canon, Samsung, and Sony, is expected to increase to about 73.3% of total industry revenue in 2013.
+Over the five years to 2016, revenue for the Camera Equipment Manufacturing industry in China declined at an annualized rate of 6.2% to total $9.1 billion.
+Revenue contributed by the four largest industry players, Foshan Pulihua, Canon, Samsung and Sony, is expected to account for 73.3% of total industry revenue in 2016.

-China has become the world's largest production base for camera equipment, and digital cameras have gradually become the dominant products, in place of traditional film cameras.
-An estimated 90% of industry output in 2013 will be digital camera equipment, up from about 41.0% in 2004.
+China has become the world's largest production base for camera equipment.
+In addition, digital cameras have gradually become the dominant products in place of traditional film cameras.
+An estimated 90.0% of industry output in 2016 will be digital camera equipment, up from about 41.0% in 2004.

-Basic digital cameras are no longer a luxury good for many Chinese people.... purchase to read more
+Basic digital cameras are no longer considered a luxury good for many people in China.... purchase to read more

 Industry Report - Industry Analysis Chapter